aws/aws-cli/awscli/examples/configure/_description.rst

 config file.
 It does not use any configuration values from environment variables or the IAM role.

+Tip: You can deliver temporary credentials to the AWS CLI using your AWS Console session by running the command ``aws login``.
+For more information, see `Login for AWS local development using console credentials <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sign-in.html>`__.

 Note: the values you provide for the AWS Access Key ID and the AWS Secret Access Key will be written to the shared credentials file (``~/.aws/credentials``).